-Earlier this month, a member of gynecomastia.org asked whether it’s a good idea to have an ultrasound to determine what kind of tissue causes enlarged breasts (which he had done).
+Earlier this month, a member of gynecomastia.org asked whether it’s a good idea to have an ultrasound examination of a case of gynecomastia to determine what kind of tissue is causing enlarged breasts (which he had done).
 We chimed in with two other gynecomastia specialists to give both short and more detailed answers.

 The short answer we all agree upon is, NO!
 It’s not only unnecessary for the vast majority of guys with man boobs to have an ultrasound; the results can further confuse patients to boot.
-Reading the ultrasound report seems to add to patient concerns and spark discussions we have in our New York gynecomastia consulting room about “What’s really in there? ” and “Why did this happen? ” These questions are interesting to consider, but mostly beside the point.
+Reading the ultrasound report seems to add to patient concerns and spark discussions we have in our gynecomastia consulting room about “What’s really in there?” and “Why did this happen? ” These questions are interesting to consider, but mostly beside the point.
 Let us explain.

 Counterintuitive as it may seem, the actual makeup of enlarged male breasts is not the issue— a guy’s appearance is.
 Whether the patient is an ultra-lean bodybuilder with puffy nipples or an overweight guy with fatty looking breasts makes no difference: gynecomastia it is.